|Real Name||Abdul Hayee|

 - In 1944, he met Amrita Pritam for the first time at a Mushaira in Lahore.
 Amrita was married at that time and got impressed the way Sahir recited his couplets and became a huge fan of him.
 Later, they exchanged letters and started meeting at different places.

-- Sahir did have other partners and was reportedly with Sudha Malhotra (Singer & Actress).
+- Sahir did have other partners and one of them was Sudha Malhotra (Singer & Actress).
 However, he didn’t marry anyone.
 Once, Sahir had told his mother: “Woh Amrita Pritam Thi.
 Woh Aapki Bahu Ban Sakti Thi.”
 Yet he never took the step to marry Amrita.

 - He made his debut as a lyricist with 4 songs performed in the film Azadi Ki Raah Par (1949).
 Both the songs and the film went unnoticed.
 However, after collaborating with the Music Director S.D.
 Burman, Sahir gained recognition and his first major success was Baazi (1951).
 The last film Sahir worked with S.D.
 Burman was Pyaasa (1957).

-- Sahir’s writings were different from his contemporaries as he did not eulogise Khuda (God), Husn (Beauty), Jaam (Wine).
-Instead, he wrote about the declining values of society, domination of consumerism over love and the insensitiveness of war and politics.
+- Sahir’s writings were different from his contemporaries; as he did not eulogize Khuda (God), Husn (Beauty), Jaam (Wine).
+Instead, he wrote about the declining values of society, the domination of consumerism over love, and the insensitiveness of war and politics.

 - His songs reflected that there were other starker concepts more important than love.

-- Sahir is considered the “bard for the underdog” as his writings.
-His writings depicted the soldier gone to fight someone else’s war, the farmer crushed by debt, the youth frustrated by unemployment, the woman forced to sell her body, etc.
+- Sahir is often termed as the “bard for the underdog;” as dehis writings picted the soldier gone to fight someone else’s war, the farmer crushed by debt, the youth frustrated by unemployment, and the woman forced to sell her body.

 - Sahir’s poetry contains Faizan quality.
 Like Faiz, he gave an intellectual element to the Urdu Poetry.